 Season Tickets Promise You Access to the Playoffs…With a Catch

 “Access to playoff tickets” is often the ultimate benefit, the one that sways indecisive baseball fans to take the plunge.
-It’s also a potentially fleeting benefit, as we saw with the 2021 Mets.
+It’s also a potentially fleeting benefit, as we saw with the 2021 and 2022 Mets.
 But there’s a catch to how playoff tickets work that was never made clear to me until the season started to wind down.
 You do get access to playoff tickets.
 However, the seat location (and price) are outside of your control.
 You are literally given a seat assignment.
 In my case, my season tickets were in the 300 section.
 But my playoff tickets were in the 100 section, making the expense outside of my reach.
 Plus, the seats were not overly desirable, presumably since I was a newbie with “only” a 20-game package.
 Oh, and the biggest catch of ’em all–you must buy a full playoff ticket “strip”–meaning tickets to all 12 home games.
 That is a serious commitment–meant only for die-hard fans.

 But wait, there’s more!